Watermelon Seed Oil – Lightweight Hydration for Skin and hair

 Although watermelon seed oil is generally regarded as safe for all users, a patch test is always recommended before incorporating it into new formulations, especially for leave-on products.

 To maintain its quality, store the oil in a cool, dark place away from direct light and air exposure.
 The average shelf life ranges from 12 to 18 months, depending on storage conditions and antioxidant content.
 Adding a small amount of vitamin E (0.2–0.5%) can further protect the oil from oxidation, extending its freshness and maintaining the integrity of its essential fatty acids.
+Oxidation rate is directly linked to the oil’s iodine number.

 Clean, stable, and non-reactive, watermelon seed oil is a safe and sustainable option for almost every formulation — from minimalist serums to nourishing body oils.